Prem-Kowshik/MNIST-NeuralNetwork/README.md

 The output layer uses **softmax activation** for several critical reasons:

-1. **Probability Distribution**: Softmax converts raw output scores (logits) into a valid probability distribution where all outputs sum to 1, making them interpretable as class probabilities[20][23]
+1. **Probability Distribution**: Softmax converts raw output scores (logits) into a valid probability distribution where all outputs sum to 1, making them interpretable as class probabilities

-2. **Multi-class Classification**: Unlike sigmoid (binary), softmax naturally handles multiple classes by computing relative probabilities across all possible outcomes[21][26]
+2. **Multi-class Classification**: Unlike sigmoid (binary), softmax naturally handles multiple classes by computing relative probabilities across all possible outcomes

-3. **Mathematical Stability**: The softmax function handles both positive and negative inputs gracefully, unlike simple normalization which fails when the sum of logits is zero[21]
+3. **Mathematical Stability**: The softmax function handles both positive and negative inputs gracefully, unlike simple normalization which fails when the sum of logits is zero

-4. **Amplified Differences**: Softmax emphasizes differences between logits through exponentiation, making the model more confident in its predictions[21][24]
+4. **Amplified Differences**: Softmax emphasizes differences between logits through exponentiation, making the model more confident in its predictions

 The softmax function is mathematically defined as:
 ```